What is the CCPA?

 What is defined as personal data according to the CCPA?

-Any information linkable to an individual consumer or a household without regard to citizenship or residency requirements.
+Any information that is linkable to an individual consumer or a household without regard to citizenship or residency requirements.

 In what cases does Opinion Stage collect personal data of users?